We love to answer visitors’ questions! Events, dates and hours, are always changing but this will help you stay up-to-date and travel with ease.

 - First, check the monthly hours flyer to know the hours of operation for the local businesses.
 You can also use the Trip Planner tool to plan out your trip itinerary.

 - Reserve a cabin or hotel for the holiday so, your family can enjoy a space that feels like home.

 - Get your last-minute shopping done at Evergreen Boutique & Christmas Shop, Santa’s TOYS, and more.
 Click here for all business hours of operation throughout the area.

 - Take advantage of the last opportunity to visit with Santa at the Santa Claus Christmas Store before he heads off to the North Pole.

-- Order pizza, Stromboli, or wings for delivery from Hoosier Land Pizza and Wings or pick up food to cook at Holiday Foods.
+- Order pizza, Stromboli, or wings for delivery from Hoosier Land Pizza & Wings or pick up food to cook at Holiday Foods.

 - Get up Christmas morning to open gifts, spend time with family and friends, and then head to Denny’s for a late breakfast.